LiquidGalaxyLAB/LG-GeoVisionAI/README.md

 # GeoVisionAI: AI-Driven Geospatial Storytelling with Liquid Galaxy (Web based Interface)

-**GeoVisionAI** is an AI-powered geospatial storytelling system that converts spoken or typed queries into immersive, map-based narratives using Google Gemini, OpenCage, and Liquid Galaxy.
+**GeoVisionAI** is an AI-powered geospatial storytelling system that converts spoken or typed queries into immersive, map-based narratives using Google Gemini, OpenCage API, Freesound API and Liquid Galaxy.
 Built as part of **Google Summer of Code 2025** under the **Liquid Galaxy Project** organization.

 ---